No momento, esta página não está disponível em português

 Checking the API version

-Most integrations use multiple Adyen APIs.
+Most integrations use multiple Adyen APIs (see our API Explorer.
 Each API has a different version.
-Depending on how you are making the API calls, you can check the versions of the APIs that you're using from:
+Depending on how you are making the API calls, you can check the versions of the APIs that you are using from:

 Each API URL contains a version suffix starting with either "v" or "V" character followed by a whole number to indicate the API version.
 We increment the number for every version, but we may skip numbers when needed.